hfxunlp/word2vec-win/README.md

 For files built with Visual Studio 2015, you should have Visual C++ Redistributable for Visual Studio 2015(https://www.microsoft.com/en-us/download/details.aspx?id=48145) installed in your system.
 For Windows version smaller than 10, you may need to install Universal C Runtime(https://support.microsoft.com/zh-cn/help/2999226/update-for-universal-c-runtime-in-windows) before you install the Visual C++ Redistributable for Visual Studio 2015.

 You could also try the files built with dev cpp, which are more universal and can easily run on many windows with different version.

-You could also try to compile these code your self with POSIX Threads (pthreads) for Win32(http://sourceware.org/pthreads-win32/).
+You could try to compile these code your self with POSIX Threads (pthreads) for Win32(http://sourceware.org/pthreads-win32/) if you want.